 For the safety of all our campers, our staff will not release your camper to anyone who you have not previously authorized by following this process.

 Yes, but only if they have completed 5th grade or older.
-If you would like your camper to walk home, please complete the Walker Waiver form on CampinTouch for our records.
+If you would like your camper to walk home, please complete the Walker Waiver form on CAMPINTOUCH for our records.

 Yes.
 Our trips are dependent on maintaining an appropriate counselor-to-camper ratio according to ACA standards.
 Trips are subject to cancellation if we cannot meet staffing expectations.
 Also, in order to provide participants with a rewarding group experience, each trip will require a minimum number of campers (typically 8 or more) in order to run.
-If a trip is going to be cancelled, families of registered campers will be notified by April 19, 2023.

 Adventures campers should bring the following items to camp each day: lunch, snack, large water bottle, sunscreen, bug spray, bathing suit, and towel.
 As activities change based on the weather, we ask that campers also come prepared with footwear for any activity (i.e. sneakers, socks and flip flops / water shoes).

-In a confirmation packet you will receive prior to camp, there will be a letter detailing supplies needed for specific activities as well as a packing list for the camping trip.
+n a confirmation packet you will receive prior to camp, there will be a letter detailing supplies needed for specific activities as well as a packing list for the camping trip.

 Each camper needs to bring their own non-refrigerated lunch, drink and snack each day during the day trip portion of the session.
 For overnight camping trips, campers need their lunch for the first day of the trip, as well as snack money.
 We supply the food for the remainder of the trip.